sanderjo/sabnzbd-nogil-docker/README.md

 docker with SABnzbd with python3.14 with No GIL (nogil)

 Hacked together:
-- python3 module cryptography removed
+- python3 module orjson commented out
-- override sabctools non-compliancy from commandline
+- use `-Xgil=0` to override warning about non-compliant modules

 Result: it works.
 At least: sabnzbd is downloading.